TheTrueBark/TyranidScreeps2.0/docs/spawnQueue.md

 `Memory.nextSpawnRequestId` increments each tick to guarantee unique ids.
 Requests are removed once the spawn succeeds or they are explicitly cleared.
 `spawnQueue.cleanUp(maxAge)` can be used to prune entries older than `maxAge` ticks to prevent unbounded growth.
+During cleanup orphaned requests that target spawns which no longer exist are also purged so demand metrics stay accurate after a respawn or manual structure removal.